Michael Burry: Investment career

-After medical school, Burry worked as a Stanford Hospital neurology resident, then a Stanford Hospital pathology resident.
+After medical school, Burry worked as a Stanford Hospital neurology resident, and then a Stanford Hospital pathology resident, however he completed neither residency.

 He then left to start his own hedge fund.
 He had already developed a reputation as an investor by demonstrating success in value investing, which he wrote about on message boards on the stock discussion site Silicon Investor beginning in 1996.
 He was so successful with his stock picks that he attracted the interest of companies such as Vanguard, White Mountains Insurance Group and prominent investors such as Joel Greenblatt.
 Burry has a strictly traditional understanding of value.
 He has said more than once that his investment style is built upon Benjamin Graham and David Dodd’s 1934 book Security Analysis: "All my stock picking is 100% based on the concept of a margin of safety."

 After shutting down his website in November 2000, Burry started the hedge fund Scion Capital, funded by an inheritance and loans from his family.
 He named it after Terry Brooks' The Scions of Shannara (1990), one of his favorite novels.
 He quickly earned extraordinary profits for his investors.
-According to author Michael Lewis, "in his first full year, 2001, the S&P 500 fell 11.88%.
-Scion was up 55%.
-The next year, the S&P 500 fell again, by 22.1%, and Scion was up again: 16%.
-The next year, 2003, the stock market finally turned around and rose 28.69%, but Burry beat it again, with returns of 50%.
-By the end of 2004, he was managing $600 million and turning money away."
-Burry was able to achieve these returns partly by shorting overvalued tech stocks at the peak of the internet bubble.

 In 2005, Burry started to focus on the subprime market.
 Through his analysis of mortgage lending practices in 2003 and 2004, he correctly predicted that the real estate bubble would collapse as early as 2007.
 His research on the values of residential real estate convinced him that subprime mortgages, especially those with "teaser" rates, and the bonds based on these mortgages, would begin losing value when the original rates were replaced by much higher rates, often in as little as two years after initiation.
 This conclusion led him to short the market by persuading Goldman Sachs and other investment firms to sell him credit default swaps against subprime deals he saw as vulnerable.

 During his payments toward the credit default swaps, Burry suffered an investor revolt, where some investors in his fund worried his predictions were inaccurate and demanded to withdraw their capital.
 Eventually, Burry's analysis proved correct: He made a personal profit of $100 million and a profit for his remaining investors of more than $700 million.
-Scion Capital ultimately recorded returns of 489.34% (net of fees and expenses) between its November 1, 2000 inception and June 2008.
-The S&P 500, widely regarded as the benchmark for the US market, returned just under 3%, including dividends over the same period.